9 Tips for App Marketing for Black Friday and Cyber Monday

 If you take this approach, be sure to remove any holiday-specific ad creative as soon as the holiday is over.
 Ads that are no longer relevant to your audience can have a negative impact on your conversion rate.

 7. Compare usage and lifetime value for Black Friday & Cyber Monday vs. other times of the year

 Advertising during these shopping holidays tends to come with a higher eCPM.
 It’s important to measure whether that increase in cost is matched by a high customer lifetime value (LTV).
 Higher than usual customer acquisition costs (CAC) shouldn’t be cause for concern if your holiday season advertising brings in high-value users that continue to generate revenue.

-However, if you don’t see an increase in in-app-purchase conversion rate or higher LTV from customers acquired the week of Black Friday and Cyber Monday, you may want to think twice before paying a premium for advertising during that period next year.
+However, if you don’t see an increase in in-app-purchase conversion rate or higher LTV from customers acquired from your app marketing for Black Friday and Cyber Monday, you may want to think twice before paying a premium for advertising during that period next year.